Hormone-coated nanocontrast agent promotes ER+ breast cancer cell detection

 Abstract

-Breast cancer along with colorectal and lung cancer contribute to ~51% of all female cancers and significantly affect women’s health.
-Breast cancer screening with standard medical imaging techniques such as ultrasound, MRI, digital mammography (M; low-energy X-rays), contrast-enhanced mammography (CEM), and X-ray computed tomography (CT; high-energy X-rays) can reduce the mortality rates by 20%.
-High specificity and sensitivity is thus a constant request in breast cancer screening.
-In cases where breast tumors cannot be identified, such as the case of dense breast tumors, CEM is used.
-However, all the FDA-approved M/CT contrast probes are non-specific blood pool agents that target tumors passively, clear fast, require high doses, and can lead to side effects.
-Engineering ligand-specific nanoparticles (NPs) as molecular imaging diagnostic probes that can selectively recognize hormone receptors of breast cancer cells, which account for 70-80% of breast cancer cases, and internalize, could allow for early identification of tumors/micro-tumors at low metal amounts, lower the imaging sensitivity detection limits, and reduce side effects related to non-specificity (non-targeted probes).
-Herein, we report on estrogen receptor (ER)-targeting NPs of ~4 nm that can selectively bind and internalize to ER+ breast cancer cells, and act dually as fluorescence and M/CT contrast probes, amplifying the signal at the targeting site due to affinity-empowered NP localization within cells.
-Material preparation, small molecules synthesis, bioconjugation, material characterization, NP/cell internalization and binding studies, as well as micro-CT analysis are described in detail and compared with controls.
-This is the first to our knowledge study reporting hormone-coated NPs as a new M/CT contrast agent for breast cancer screening.
+Breast cancer along with colorectal and lung cancer contribute to ∼51% of all female cancers and significantly affect women's health.
+Breast cancer screening with standard medical imaging techniques such as ultrasound, MRI, digital mammography (M; low-energy X-rays), contrast-enhanced mammography (CEM), and X-ray computed tomography (CT; high-energy X-rays) can reduce mortality rates by 20%.
+High specificity and sensitivity are thus crucial in breast cancer screening.
+In cases where breast cancer cannot be identified, such as cases of dense breast tumors, CEM is used.
+However, all the FDA-approved M/CT contrast probes are non-specific blood pool agents that target tumors passively, clear quickly, require high doses, and can lead to side effects.
+Engineering ligand-specific nanoparticles (NPs) as molecular imaging diagnostic probes that can selectively recognize hormone receptors of breast cancer cells, which account for 70–80% of breast cancer cases, and internalize them, could allow for early identification of tumors/micro-tumors at low metal amounts, lower the imaging sensitivity detection limits, and reduce side effects related to non-specificity (non-targeted probes).
+Herein, we report on estrogen receptor (ER)-targeting NPs of ∼4 nm that can selectively bind and internalize to ER+ breast cancer cells, and dually as fluorescence or M/CT contrast probes, amplifying the signal at the targeting site due to affinity-empowered NP localization within cells.
+NP preparation, small molecule synthesis, bioconjugation, material characterization, NP/cell internalization and binding studies, as well as micro-CT analysis are described in detail and compared with controls.
+This is the first study to our knowledge to report hormone-coated NPs as a new M/CT contrast agent for breast cancer screening.

 Supplementary files